Manufacturing industry

 - duty-free.

-The manufacturing industry has specific Goods and Services Tax (GST) measures.
-Know your GST obligations and register with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.
+Manufacturing businesses have specific goods and services tax (GST) measures.
+It’s important that you know your GST obligations and to make sure you register with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.

 Employ people

-If you employ staff, you need to comply with Australia’s national workplace laws specific to the manufacturing industry.
+If you're looking to employ staff, there are Australia’s national workplace laws specific to the manufacturing industry that you'll need to comply with.

 Workplace health and safety (WHS)